abendo/eyden-tracer-04/README.md

 ## Problem 2
 ### Vertex Normals (Points 25)
-Rather then storing a single _geometry normal_ for a triangle, it is often useful to store at each ```vertex``` a corresponding _vertex normal_.
+Rather then storing a single _geometry normal_ for a triangle, it is often useful to store at each _vertex_ a corresponding _vertex normal_.
 The advantage is that if we have a hit point on a triangle, the shading normal can be smoothly interpolated between the vertex normals.
 If neighboring triangles share the same vertex normals, a smooth appearance can be generated over non-smooth tesselated geometry.
 Proceed as follows:
-1. Your ray class is extended with two additional ```float``` values calles ```Ray::u``` and ```Ray::v```.
+1. Your ray class is extended with two additional ```float``` values called ```Ray::u``` and ```Ray::v```.
 2. In ```bool CPrimTriangle::intersect(Ray& ray) const```, store the computed barycentric coordinates into ```Ray::u``` and ```Ray::v```.
    > Note: as long as your other classes (_e.g._ ```CPrimSphere```) don’t need local surface coordinates, there is no need to compute them yet.
 3. Class ```CPrimTriangle``` now stores the vertex normals (```m_na```, ```m_nb``` and ```m_nc```) additionaly to the original vertex positions.
    > Note: that all the vertex normals are optionals.
 Please pay extra attantion to how they initialized in the constructor.
-4. In ```Vec3f CPrimTriangleSmooth::getNormal(const Ray& ray) const``` check whether the vertex normals are initialized and if yes, use the _u_/_v_ coordinates of the hitpoint to interpolate between the vertex normals and return interpolated normal.
+4. In ```Vec3f CPrimTriangle::getNormal(const Ray& ray) const``` check whether the vertex normals are initialized and if yes, use the _u_/_v_ coordinates of the hitpoint to interpolate between the vertex normals and return interpolated normal.
    > Note: interpolating normalized vectors will not return a normalized vector!
 Make sure to normalize your interpolated normal!
 5. Extend the code in ```CSolidCone``` constructor in such a way that the triangles will be created with the additional normals.
 Calculate these normals and pass them within the triangles' constructors.
 What normal will be chosen for the _top_ vertex?
 Please explain in comments.
    > Note: if you stuck here, you may refere to OpenRT library: [```rt::CSolidCone```](https://github.com/Project-10/OpenRT/blob/master/modules/core/SolidCone.cpp)
 6. Extend your code in ```CSolidSphere``` constructor in such a way that the triangles will be created with the additional normals.
 Calculate these normals (_e.g._ using the spherical coordinate system) and pass them within the triangles' and quads' constructors.
-7. Test your implementation the scene from Problem 1.
+7. Test your implementation on the scene from Problem 1.
 Compare the difference between the Solid and Primitive spheres.
 Explain below why smoothed cone looks strange.
 How would you fix it?

 **Explanationa dn Suggestion:** ...